nerves-project/nerves_runtime/README.md

 `nerves_fw_vcs_identifier`            | N/A                         | `NERVES_FW_VCS_IDENTIFIER`            | `meta-vcs-identifier`
 `nerves_fw_misc`                      | N/A                         | `NERVES_FW_MISC`                      | `meta-misc`

-## Device reboot and shutdown
+## Device Reboot and Shutdown

-Rebooting, powering-off, and halting a device work by signaling to [erlinit](https://github.com/nerves-project/erlinit) an intention to shutdown and then exiting the Erlang VM by calling `:init.stop/0`.
+Rebooting, powering-off, and halting a device work by signaling to [`erlinit`](https://github.com/nerves-project/erlinit) an intention to shutdown and then exiting the Erlang VM by calling `:init.stop/0`.
 The `Nerves.Runtime.reboot/0` and related utilities are helper methods for this.
 Once they return, the Erlang VM will likely only be available momentarily before shutdown.
 If the OTP applications cannot be stopped within a timeout as specified in the `erlinit.config`, `erlinit` will ungracefully terminate the Erlang VM.

-## The Nerves Runtime Shell
+## The `nerves_runtime` Shell

 Nerves devices typically only expose an Elixir or Erlang shell prompt.
 While this is handy, some tasks are easier to run in a more `bash`-like shell environment.
-The Nerves Runtime Shell provides a limited CLI that can be run without leaving the Erlang runtime.
+The `nerves_runtime` Shell provides a limited CLI that can be run without leaving the Erlang runtime.

 Here's an example of how to use access it:

 ```